KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

    Starting at step `2400`, it keeps an EMA of every non-embedding parameter with horizon of 150 steps.
 At validation time, it evaluates `theta_eval = 0.4 * theta + 0.6 * EMA(theta)`.
    (Introduced in result #45, following the earlier fixed final-readout lineage from #38 and #43; the current #46 variant starts at step `2400` and excludes the token embedding.)

-11. **Cautious Weight Decay**:
-   After the radius pin, 2D Muon parameters get sign-gated coordinatewise decay with `CWD=0.025`: only coordinates where the optimizer update is already shrinking the weight are decayed.
-This makes the decay a shape change rather than a global norm change, so it survives the radius rescale.
-   (Cautious Weight Decay was used earlier in Track-3 PR #265; the current post-pin version on the #44/#46 stack was introduced in result #46.)

 What it explicitly does **not** use: Contra-Muon, Soft-Muon, Circuit-Muon, Aurora, TrailDelta, fixed-anchor readout, Muon-history forecasting, CenterShrinkAdam, or NorMuon-lite row/column variance preconditioning.
 Some stale comments mention older machinery, but these paths are off or removed in the #46 submission defaults.

 Notes: Several active details have yet to be proven independently beneficial.
 We do not yet know whether the attention SOAP trust gate is helping.
 The final Muon momentum cooldown is probably irrelevant to the accepted #46 step, since the cooldown is scheduled over steps `2700..2900`, but the accepted validation is at step `2690`.
+PowerCool may also be doing little in this record, since the run ends before the schedule becomes much different from a WSD-style cooldown.
 Likewise, it is unclear whether the Rademacher gain init matters, whether the depth-dependent `mlp.fc` init matters beyond a below-stat-sig ablation signal of about `0.00003` val loss, or whether `attn.proj.bias` beta2 `.9965` is meaningfully different from the other auxiliary beta2 value `.997`.

 <br><br>